JoinColony/colonyHackathon/README.md

 ![Hackathon](docs/hackathon_banner.png)
 Welcome to the submission repository for the Colony Hackathon.

-You can read more about the Colony Protocol from the [Docs](https://joincolony.github.io/colonyjs/docs-overview/).
+You can read more about the Colony Network and the colonyJS library on the [Docs site](https://joincolony.github.io/colonyjs/docs-overview/).

 ## Gitter